davepinch/pinchy.cc/content/topics/places/bays/portage-bay/en.wikipedia.org.md

 borders:
   - Montlake, Seattle (en.wikipedia.org)
   - incomplete list
-connected to:
-  - Fremont Cut (en.wikipedia.org)
-  - Lake Union (en.wikipedia.org)
+cruise eastbound: Montlake Cut (en.wikipedia.org) cruise westbound: Lake Union (en.wikipedia.org)
 excerpt: >-
   **Portage Bay** is a body of water, often thought of as the eastern arm of Lake Union, that forms a part of the Lake Washington Ship Canal in Seattle, Washington. part of: Lake Washington Ship Canal (en.wikipedia.org)